Code4Community/parrot-island/internal-documentation/TaskList.md

 - Collisions --
   - straightforward system to add more types of collisions + callbacks
   - more collisions/interactions between cannon, parrot, trees.
-- Fix level display tiles being cut off
+- Fix level display tiles being cut off -- Levi (IN PROGRESS)
   - (bottom few rows are not visible on game scene)
 - more interpreter features
   - 'wait' command Connor (IN PROGRESS)